intentor/adic/README.md

 *Adic* is a lightweight dependency injection container for Unity 3D.

-Based on studies from [StrangeIoC](http://strangeioc.github.io/strangeioc/) and the proof-of-concept container from [Sebastiano Mandalà](http://blog.sebaslab.com/ioc-container-for-unity3d-part-1/), the ideia of the project was to create a dependency injection container that is simple to use and extend, having on its roots the simplicity of the work of Mandalà and the extensibility of StrangeIoC.
+Based on studies from [StrangeIoC](http://strangeioc.github.io/strangeioc/) and the proof of concept container from [Sebastiano Mandalà](http://blog.sebaslab.com/ioc-container-for-unity3d-part-1/), the ideia of the project was to create a dependency injection container that is simple to use and extend, having on its roots the simplicity of the work of Mandalà and the extensibility of StrangeIoC.

 The project was tested on Unity 4.3+ and should work on lower versions of the 4 cicle.